Farm8763/salty_l4d2_server/README.md

-# Dedicated L4D2 Server + Valheim Server
+# Dedicated L4D2 Server + Valheim Server + Elasticstack Monitoring
 ## With custom maps, 5 player coop and 5v5 versus
 Building on some groundwork by [@Mustack](https://github.com/Mustack) , this project automated the creation of a L4D2 Dedicated server.
 With the 2020 pandemic we started playing more L4D2 and found documentation for setting up a dedicated server severely lacking/outdated.
 This project will setup a server with some select custom maps, 5 player coop and 5v5 versus.
 Modify `/srv/salt/top.sls` if you don't want every mod deployed.